Hurricane Ian nears Florida landfall with 155 mph winds

 “With the higher intensity you’re going to see more extensive wind damage,” University of Miami hurricane researcher Brian McNoldy said.
 “The larger wind field means that more people will experience those storm-force winds.”

+Vinod Nair wasn’t taking any chances.
+He drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens to a hotel in Orlando, where only tropical storm force winds were expected.

+“You can’t do anything about natural disasters,” Nair said.
+“We live in a high-risk zone, so we thought it best to evacuate.”

 Ash Dugney warily watched ocean water being sucked out below a Tampa Bay pier Wednesday morning.
-He said he didn’t trust Tampa’s storm drainage system to keep his corner tuxedo rental business safe from flooding that he said has happened even during mild storms.
+He said he didn’t trust Tampa’s storm drainage system to keep his corner tuxedo rental business safe from flooding that he said happened in his neighborhood even during mild storms.

 “I don’t care about the wind and the rain and the stuff like that, I just care about the flooding,” Dugney said, adding that he moved essentials out of the shop and moved other items up to above waist-high level.